Membership

 CCPA Treasurer

-Trained at Cook County-Loyola-Provident in Family Medicine
+Trained at Cook County-Loyola-Provident in Family Medicine.

 CCPA Secretary